GeoMOER/moer-base-r/docs/units/_unit08/unit08-02_sorting.md

-For more information have a look at e.g. the respective [sorting](http://www.statmethods.net/management/sorting.html) site at Quick R, have a look into the package documentation or search the web.
+For more information have a look at e.g. the respective [sorting](http://www.statmethods.net/management/sorting.html) site at Quick R.

 <!--